Vauxhall Insignia hatchback - Engines, drive & performance

 Vauxhall Insignia petrol engine

-The cheapest petrol available for the latest Insignia is an all-new 197bhp turbocharged 2.0-litre engine.
-It’s 0-62mph time of 7.2 seconds looks reasonable on paper but it feels a little underpowered, lacking the requisite punch of its rivals.
+From January 2022, the only petrol available for the latest Insignia is a 197bhp turbocharged 2.0-litre engine.
+Its 0-62mph time of 7.2 seconds looks reasonable on paper but it feels a little underpowered, lacking the requisite punch of its rivals.
 No manual gearbox is available, with every petrol model getting a nine-speed automatic gearbox.

-At the top of the Insignia range, the 227bhp 2.0-litre petrol engine is only available in the GSi trim.
+At the top of the Insignia range, the 227bhp 2.0-litre petrol engine was only available in the GSi trim.
 It has four-wheel drive as standard and uses the same nine-speed automatic gearbox, managing 0-62mph in 7.0 seconds.
-As before, this performance looks decent enough, but when you consider the standard petrol model without four-wheel drive can be had for more than £5,000 less, while delivering similar performance, it makes the GSi a niche choice.
+As before, this performance looks decent enough, but when you consider the standard petrol model without four-wheel drive can be had for much less, while delivering similar performance, it makes the GSi a niche choice.

 The tall sixth gear in the manual box has been designed to reduce engine revs when cruising at high speeds – helping to reduce fuel consumption as well as lessening engine noise.
 It’s not a gear for acceleration, though: overtaking slower traffic often requires dropping to fifth or fourth.